alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Similarly, it is now possible to study how defects in individual genes affect individuals that carry them.
-So if gene that enables syllabic speech can be identified, it will be possible to study how people without it
-(or with a non-functional variant) communicate.
+So if gene that enables syllabic speech can be identified, it should be possible to study how people without it (or with a non-functional variant) can communicate.
+For instance,
 [Vargha-Khadem _et al_ (1995)](#ref10)
-study the implications of a genetic issue on a large family.
+study the implications of a genetic problem in FOXP2 on a large family.
+Would it be possible to find variants of this and other genes that limit for instance polysyllabic communication?

 Genetics may thus serve as empirical test of the timeline that has been sketched in this article.